vcruvinelr/goat-website/_docs/mapping_mode.md

 {% include image.html src="docs/mapping_mode/street_view.png" alt="Street View" title="Street View" %}

-In our case the building of interest is pink in the left corner and from the picture is possible to update the number of levels of the building.
-Additionally, from previous visits to the area it is possible to know that the first floor has a Müller (commercial) and the other floors are residential.
-Thus, the building type is set to the main use “residential”.
-In addition, the tag “building:use” can be given and filled with all usages, which in this case would be “residential, commercial”.
+In our case, the building of interest is the pink one on the right side.
+From the picture is possible to classify the building type as "residential".
+In addition, it is possible to add the number of levels of the building.
+If the building usage is not homogeneous, the tag “building:use” can be given and filled with all usages (e.g. “residential, commercial”).

 {% include image.html src="docs/mapping_mode/fill_missing_tags.png" alt="Fill the missing tags" title="Fill the missing tags" %}